webix-hub/docs/data/querybuilder/setting_value.md

 Setting/Getting Query Builder Value
 ========================================

+{{todo check the links to sample }}

 ##Setting Value

 In order to set a value for Query Builder, you can use the api/ui.querybuilder_setvalue.md method.
 This method allows setting rules and fields for filtering, as well as define the logic of the rules' usage.

-You need to pass two parameters to the api/ui.querybuilder_setvalue.md method:
+You need to pass an array with two elements to the api/ui.querybuilder_setvalue.md method:

 - **rules** - (*object*) a set of rules for filtering.
 The *rules* object consists of the **glue** property and an array of rules.<br>
 Each rule array is preceded by the **glue** property that defines the logic of using rules in the group:<br>